-06. Foundations in Biological Anthropology
+06. Introduction to Biological Anthropology

 The major themes of biological anthropology will be introduced; these include the evolution of the primates, the evolution of the human species, and the diversification and adaptation of modern human populations.
-Emphasis will be given to (1) the underlying evolutionary framework, and (2) the complex interaction between human biological and cultural existences and the environment.
-Dist: SCI
+Emphasis will be given to the underlying evolutionary framework the complex interaction between human biological and cultural existences and the environment.
+(BIOL) Dist: SCI.